Main Guide

 The first thing you should do is read Tae Kim's guide from here to here in order to make sure you actually understand how writing works in Japanese.
 After this, use this game.

 This section is technical and takes a long time so you can find a detailed explanation on this page.
-The basic tools we will use are a spaced-repetition system called Anki that will be used to learn and remember things (mostly words, but later on possibly grammar, kanji or other things) and an interactive online look-up dictionary manager called yomichan.
+The basic tools we will use are a spaced-repetition system called Anki and an interactive online look-up dictionary manager called Yomitan.
 Anki uses Anki decks, collections of flashcards to help you remember things, and it is usually those decks that will contain the bulk of our language learning.

 On the topic of isolated kanji study